zenmonkeykstop/qubes-doc.rtd/user/advanced-topics/usb-qubes.rst

 A USB qube acts as a secure handler for potentially malicious USB devices, preventing them from coming into contact with dom0 (which could otherwise be fatal to the security of the whole system).
-It thereby mitigates some of the `security risks of using USB devices </doc/device-handling-security/#usb-security>`__.
-Nonetheless, we strongly recommend carefully reading the `security warning on USB input devices </doc/device-handling-security/#security-warning-on-usb-input-devices>`__ before proceeding.
+It thereby mitigates some of the :ref:`security risks of using USB devices <user/security-in-qubes/device-handling-security:usb security>`.
+Nonetheless, we strongly recommend carefully reading the :ref:`security warning on USB input devices <user/security-in-qubes/device-handling-security:security warning on usb input devices>` before proceeding.

 With a USB qube, every time you connect an untrusted USB device to a USB